howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-That's it, you're ready to the authentication flow! 🔓
+That's it, you're ready to test the authentication flow! 🔓

 ### Testing the authentication flow